The Side Gig (everything you need to start earning on the side)

 When you make your offer, you’ll have to deeply understand what the market your prospective clients want.
 And then you’ll be able to turn your service offering into something so compelling…that they’ll actually pay you for it.

 While it seems like finding a profitable business idea would be the easiest part of making money on the side, this simply isn’t the case.
-In fact, it’s often the HARDEST part of earning more.
+It’s often the HARDEST part of earning more.

 After working with thousands of students, the two most common problems people have are: